xMedox/NeonEngine/README.md

 - Added the requestAttention method in the Window class
 - Added the pause, rewind, isPlaying, isPaused, getTimeOffset and setTimeOffset methods to the Sound class
 - The physics components now support groups and masks
+- Added the setRotation, setInnerAngle, setOuterAngle and the setOuterGain method to the Sound class